 We first visited Barcelona during our honeymoon in 2007 and have since returned multiple times.
 During these visits, we’ve eaten at both simple tapas bars and Michelin-starred restaurants.
 Ironically, some of our favorite Barcelona food experiences have been at the city’s markets.

 In addition to La Boqueria Mercat, one of the world’s most famous food markets, the city has a network of neighborhood markets like Mercat de Ninot, each packed with locally sourced produce as well as some of the freshest seafood we’ve ever encountered.
-Food travelers can graze at these markets as well as buy food for their Airbnb apartments.
+Food travelers can graze at these markets as well as buy food to enjoy later.

 Barcelona’s chefs fully embrace the concept that food can be both well executed and beautiful.
 Since dining in Barcelona is a culinary rite of passage that rarely disappoints, the city is one of the best places for food in the world.